Chart Color Schemes

 Georgetown shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Georgetown's educational attainment is notably higher than broader benchmarks.
-32.7% of residents aged 15+ have university qualifications, compared to 21.3% in the Rest of NSW and 26.1% in the SA4 region.
-Bachelor degrees are most prevalent at 24.6%, followed by postgraduate qualifications (5.6%) and graduate diplomas (2.5%).
-Vocational credentials are also prominent, with 34.6% of residents aged 15+ holding such qualifications – advanced diplomas at 9.2% and certificates at 25.4%.
+Georgetown's residents aged 15 and above have a higher educational attainment than broader benchmarks.
+32.7% hold university qualifications, compared to 21.3% in the Rest of NSW and 26.1% in the SA4 region.
+Bachelor degrees are most common at 24.6%, followed by postgraduate qualifications (5.6%) and graduate diplomas (2.5%).
+Vocational credentials are also prevalent, with 34.6% of residents holding them - advanced diplomas account for 9.2% and certificates for 25.4%.

-Educational participation is high, with 27.8% of residents currently enrolled in formal education, including 7.7% in primary, 7.6% in tertiary, and 5.5% in secondary education.
-Educational facilities appear to be located outside immediate catchment boundaries, requiring families to access schools in neighboring areas.
+Educational participation is high, with 27.8% currently enrolled in formal education.
+This includes 7.7% in primary education, 7.6% in tertiary education, and 5.5% pursuing secondary education.

 Frequently Asked Questions - Education